cerebral-legacy/cerebral-website/app/markdown/modules.md

 Any modules registered as a submodule will use the namespace of the parent module.
 That means any state, signals and services created in the *subModule* will be namespaced `myModule.subModule`.
 Really nothing more to it :-)

-### Sharing a module
+### Sharing your module on NPM
 There is not much difference in creating your own application specific module and creating a module that can be shared.
-But the fact that other developers can namespace your module to whatever they want, you need a way to access your module.
+But the fact that other developers can namespace your module to whatever they want, you need a way to access your module consistently.

 *MyModule.js*
 ```javascript